Contesting a Power of Attorney

 Our litigation team has appeared in courts throughout California and has the necessary resources and experience to have one or more POAs invalidated.
 We are prepared to take your case to trial, if necessary, to achieve your desired results.

 Contact Us About Contesting Powers of Attorney

-If you have reason to question a powers of attorney agreement in California, your first call should be to the experienced power of attorney contest attorneys at Albertson & Davidson, LLP.
+If you have reason to question the power of attorney agreement in California, your first call should be to the experienced power of attorney contest attorneys at Albertson & Davidson, LLP.
 We can advise you on your options and represent you in court.
-We have offices in Los Angeles (El Segundo), San Diego, Carlsbad, Redwood City, Irvine and San Francisco.
+We have offices in Los Angeles (El Segundo), San Diego, Carlsbad, Redwood City, Irvine, and San Francisco.
 Please call us at (877) 227-5366 today or contact us online.